 “A-Ninetales?!”
 Aleph said, rolling his flat body up and balancing himself so his flat eyes could look at him, even if the vision was upside down.

 “Long time no see, Aleph,” A-Ninetales said, his badge and bandana glowing as he shrunk in size.
-“Glaurung contacted me last week, though I only had time to look for you yesterday.
+“Glaurung contacted me three days ago, though I only had time to look for you yesterday.
 Said that you’ve changed into a fox and you needed a fox named Daren to squish you.
 Not sure what he was talking about since you looked like your regular wolf self.”

 “Maf?”
 Aleph wiggled as he stood up, trying to keep his vision.
 “I did.”